LCC-CIT/CS210-CourseMaterials/Labs/Lab02-RuleBasedSystems/GroupB/CS210_Lab02_Instructions_GroupB.md

 4. The program will load the contents of the csv file into a List of Dictionaries.
 5. The inference part of your program will implement *forward chaining*.
 6. User input and output should be separated from code that does inference.
+7. There will be a module that runs tests on the primary inference function and checks all combinations of inputs that the system can recognize.